CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### API Markup Layers

+*This image shows some of the markup layers calculated by various APIs and codebases, including body contours, face landmarks, and estimated skeletons.*

 ![Markup layers](photos/api_markup.png)<br />
 *Image #15236* by Charles 'Teenie' Harris

-* BLACK  - skeletons from openPose
+* BLACK  - skeletons from OpenPose
-* GREEN  - face details from openPose
+* GREEN  - face details from OpenPose
 * BLUE   - people contours from Detectron
-* RED    - face boxes from openFace
+* RED    - face boxes from OpenFace
 * PURPLE - face details from GoogleVision
 * CYAN   - face details from Microsoft Cognitive services